plasma-umass/custom-public/README.md

      -  `LITTER_MULTIPLIER`: Multiplier of number of objects to allocate.
 Default is 20.

 The diagram below shows in a simple way the effect of littering on the heap.
-With a blank, fresh heap, the allocator is usually able to pack allocations in contiguous memory, yield much better locality and cache performance throughout the program.
-Fragmentation however, either natural or artificial with littering, forces then allocator to return non-contiguous address to successive allocations.
+With a blank, fresh heap, the allocator is usually able to pack allocations in contiguous memory, yielding much better locality and cache performance throughout the program.
+Fragmentation however, either natural or artificial with littering, forces the allocator to return non-contiguous addresses to successive allocations.
 This tends to degrade performance.

 ![FragmentationDiagram](diagrams/FragmentationDiagram.svg)